Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 "My child can read sight words on flashcards but not in books"

 This is called decontextualisation.
-Your child has memorised the card, not the word.
-Solution: always practise sight words in context — in sentences, in books, on signs.
-Point to words in their environment.
+Your child has memorised the card, not the word itself.
+The fix: always practise sight words in context — in sentences, in actual books, on signs, on menus.
+The word "the" looks different on a flashcard versus squeezed between two other words in a sentence, and your child needs reps with both.

 "My child reads 'saw' as 'was' (or similar reversals)"

-Common in K1-K2.
-These are not signs of dyslexia at this age — reversals are developmentally normal until age 7.
-Solution: when confusion occurs, cover the word and reveal it one letter at a time, left to right.
-Say the sounds as you reveal each letter.
+This is common in K1-K2 and not necessarily a red flag.
+Reversals are developmentally normal until around age 7.
+When the confusion happens, cover the word and reveal it one letter at a time, left to right.
+Say the sounds as each letter appears.
+You are building the habit of reading left to right, which is the real issue.

 "My child loses interest after 2 minutes"

-Short attention spans are normal for 4-6 year olds.
-Solution: keep sessions to 5-10 minutes.
+Short attention spans are completely normal for 4-6 year olds — you are not doing anything wrong.
+Keep sessions to 5-10 minutes maximum.
 Use games, not drills.
-End on a success — always finish with a word they know well so they feel accomplished.
+And always end on a success: finish with a word they know well so they walk away feeling capable, not frustrated.

 "Some words are just impossible for my child"

 Some sight words are genuinely harder because they look similar ("was/saw", "on/no", "then/them") or sound irregular ("said", "does").
-Solution: focus on these words in isolation with extra repetition.
-Create a "tricky words" pile and review it separately.
+For these, put them in a dedicated "tricky words" pile and tackle them separately with extra repetition.
+Acknowledge to your child that yes, these words are tricky — it is not that they are slow, it is that the words themselves are strange.

 How Sight Words and Phonics Work Together